OldUser101/nathanjgill.uk/content/about/index.md

 and have a few of my own.
 Here's a couple of those:

 - [tlockr](https://github.com/OldUser101/tlockr), a (experimental) customisable
     screen locker for wlroots compositors.
-The main idea is that is uses user defined QML to render any password prompt.
+The main idea is that t uses user defined QML to render any password prompt.

 - [nlock](https://github.com/OldUser101/nlock), a stable alternative to tlockr